keep-starknet-strange/madara/README.md

 - Add new off chain workers
 - Add new pallets

-you don't need to fork the Madara repo.
+You don't need to fork the Madara repo.
 Instead, you can import the relevant code as crates/pallets.
 We have created an [app-chain-template](https://github.com/keep-starknet-strange/madara-app-chain-template) which imports Madara as a library to show an example and would recommend you